J-Pop Star Apologizes After Speaking Out on Alleged Assault

 NGT48 and AKS have not responded to TIME’s requests for comment through their websites.

 NGT48, created in 2015 by the popular AKS production group, has more than 40 members.
-AKS also produces Japanese pop act AKB48 and its affiliated groups in Japan and China such as SKE48 and SNH48.
+AKS also produces Japanese pop act AKB48 and its affiliated groups in Japan and China such as SKE48.

+Correction, Jan.
+15: The original version of this story misstated group SNH48’s producer.
+SNH48 was formerly produced by AKS, but disassociated with the company in 2016.